-Advisory members are the Table Matters Network decision makers.
+Advisory members are the Table Matters Network decision-makers.
 Representatives from Vancouver Coastal Health (VCH), the City of North Vancouver, the District of North Vancouver, the District of West Vancouver, and our host agency, North Shore Neighbourhood House, oversee projects that support the North Shore Community Food Charter.
-In addition, Food Charter signatories are de facto Advisory members and are welcome to participate in our meetings.
+All Charter signatories are de facto Advisory members and are welcome to participate in our meetings.

 Table Matters hits the refresh button – a new logo and branding is launched, terms of reference are developed, the website is updated, the search for a Network coordinator is on and membership tops out at 500!

 Let’s Talk Food Policy – A Regional Gathering – Table Matters co-hosts a networking event for food policy leaders from across the region and sparks a new project to develop resources for municipal policy tools

 The Foodprint Challenge – 36 Residents enjoy auditing their food waste and learning how to rescue food at home

 Annual Fall Forum, An Evening of Dialogue and Dinner: What’s Growing on the North Shore – leaders present new ideas to improve community capacity projects across the North Shore and participants leave inspired and excited to get involved

 The North Shore Community Food Charter is endorsed by the City of North Vancouver, the District of North Vancouver, the District of West Vancouver, North Vancouver School District #44, West Vancouver School District #45, the Municipality of the Village of Lions Bay, Bowen Island Municipality, Squamish Nation, Tsleil-Waututh Nation and Vancouver Coastal Health.